drhsqlite/fossil-mirror/www/gitusers.md

 ## <a id="slcom"></a> Summary Line Convention In Commit Comments

-The Git convention of a [length-limited summary line][lsl] at the start of commit comments has no equivalent in Fossil.
-You’re welcome to style your commit comments thus, but the convention isn’t used or enforced anywhere in Fossil.
-For instance, setting `EDITOR=vim` and making a commit doesn’t do syntax highlighting on the commit message to warn that you’ve gone over the conventional limit on the first line, and the Fossil web timeline display doesn’t show the summary line in bold.
+The Git convention of a [length-limited summary line][lsl] at the start of commit comments is not enforced or obeyed by default in Fossil.

-If you wish to follow such conventions in a Fossil project, you may want to enable the “Allow block-markup in timeline” setting under Admin → Timeline in the web UI to prevent Fossil from showing the message as a single paragraph, sans line breaks.
-[Skin customization][cskin] would allow you to style the first line of the commit message in bold in `/timeline` views.
+However, there is a setting under Admin → Timeline → “Truncate comment at first blank line (Git-style)” to change this for `/timeline` displays.
+Alternately, you could enable the “Allow block-markup in timeline” setting under Admin → Timeline, then apply [local skin customizations][cskin] to put that first comment in in bold or whatever suits.

+Because this isn’t a typical Fossil convention, you’re likely to find other odd differences between it and Git-based infrastructure.
+For instance, Vim doesn’t ship with syntax support for Fossil commit messages if you set `EDITOR=vim` in your shell environment, so you won’t get over-limit highlighting for first-line text beyond the 50th character and such, because it doesn’t recognize Fossil commit messages and apply similar rules as to Git commit messages.

 [cskin]: ./customskin.md
 [lsl]:   https://chris.beams.io/posts/git-commit/#limit-50